gauravfodekar/NodeJSNotes/README.md

 It's important to note that JavaScript does not natively support currying as a built-in feature.
 You need to implement currying manually or use libraries like Ramda or lodash/fp that provide currying functions.
 Additionally, arrow functions in JavaScript can be particularly convenient for creating curried functions due to their concise syntax.

-32.	# what is closures in JavaScript give me simple example of it ?
+32.#what is closures in JavaScript give me simple example of it ?
 Answer: In JavaScript, a closure is a function that has access to variables from its outer (enclosing) lexical scope, even after that outer function has finished executing.
 Closures are a powerful and important concept in JavaScript, allowing for data encapsulation, maintaining state, and creating private variables.

 Here's a simple example of a closure: